Official inflation data + RBA forecast

 ABS CPI history, RBA forecast through end-2028, and Stage 3 tax-cut overlay — instant, private, free.

 How much your salary needs to have risen, by starting income — using national CPI compounded across the five financial years.
-Stage 3 columns show the after-tax restoration from the 1 July 2024 cut.
+The last column shows how much the July 2024 income tax cut adds back.

 |---|---|---|---|---|